 Even many years after your initial treatment is over, you should be checked regularly so your doctors can monitor your health and make sure you’re continuing to do well.
 If you’re taking hormonal therapy or any other long-term treatment, you’ll also want to check in with your doctor to monitor any side effects.

 Another important way to take care of yourself in the long term, and another reason to keep in touch with your doctor, is to stay informed about new treatment developments.
 Thanks to ongoing research by experts all over the world, breakthroughs in breast cancer treatment are happening all the time.
-It’s always possible that a new advance can help you stay strong and healthy long into the future.
+It’s always possible that a new advance could help you stay strong and healthy long into the future.

-Risks about About Breast Cancer Awareness
+Risks of Breast Cancer Treatment

 Call us at 800.456.8222 or email us!
 Our staff is happy to help you!